fialhorenato/fialhorenato.github.io/pages/about.md

 weight: 2
 ---

-I'm Renato Fialho, a Full Stack Developer based in Stockholm , Sweden.
+Hello!
+I'm Renato Fialho 👋 , a Software Engineer currently based in Stockholm , Sweden.

-Currently, i work as a Senior Software Engineer for [Klarna](http://www.klarna.com) where i develop mainly backend services using Java, Spring, PostgreSQL, Apache Kafka and other distributed systems technologies.
+Currently, I work as a Senior Software Engineer for [Klarna](http://www.klarna.com) where i develop mainly backend services using Java, Spring, PostgreSQL, Apache Kafka and other distributed systems technologies.

 I worked as a Software Engineer for [Hotmart](http://www.hotmart.com) in Belo Horizonte - MG, where i developed and maintained backend services using Java and Kotlin, Spring and J2EE, MySQL, Terraform, AWS (ECS, EKS, S3, SQS, SNS).